Author: Hopedale

 Sunday Service – April 26 – “Re-imagining Nature.”

 Michael Pollan’s Second Nature never made it to the best-seller status that his later works have attained, but this early book contains ideas for ways that individual homeowners can make the world better for our fellow species, both plant and animal.
-In honor of Earth Day, Patty Klingenberg will present his argument about rethinking our … Continued
+In honor of Earth Day, Patty Klingenberg will present his argument about rethinking our … Continue reading Sunday Service – April 26 – “Re-imagining Nature.”

 Service, Sunday April 5 – A Circle Worship “Consider Your Resurrections”

 A Circle Worship “Consider Your Resurrections” Resurrection is a process preceded by death of some sort.
-Yet dying happens also in ways not physical: as in losing a profession or a long-held job; having a painful divorce; questioning one’s religion as no longer enriching; emotional pain becomes intolerable; recognizing effects of one’s low self-esteem, etc. … Continued
+Yet dying happens also in ways not physical: as in losing a profession or a long-held job; having a painful divorce; questioning one’s religion as no longer enriching; emotional pain becomes intolerable; recognizing effects of one’s low self-esteem, etc. … Continue reading Service, Sunday April 5 – A Circle Worship “Consider Your Resurrections”

 Sunday Service, March 29 – “Personal Choices, Social Conventions, and Moral Imperatives: Examining Possibilities and Evaluating Actions.”

 In trying to live an ethically and socially responsible life, it is often necessary to evaluate our actions to determine which decisions involve choices about preferences that have little societal impact, behaviors that have group membership consequences, and actions that may be universally right but that may have negative personal or social consequences.
-Doris Bergen … Continued
+Doris Bergen … Continue reading Sunday Service, March 29 – “Personal Choices, Social Conventions, and Moral Imperatives: Examining Possibilities and Evaluating Actions.”

 Sunday Service, March 15- “The Inherent Worth and Dignity of Every Person.”

 Professor Emeritus Kathy McMahon Klosterman, long-time friend of Hopedale and frequent presenter here during women’s history month, joins us this morning.
 Professor McMahon Klosterman has taught Women’s Studies at Miami, and has marched for Equality.
-In support of the Unitarian Universalist lst Principle,”the inherent worth and dignity of every person,” Professor McMahon Klosterman reminds us … Continued
+In support of the Unitarian Universalist lst Principle,”the inherent worth and dignity of every person,” Professor McMahon Klosterman reminds us … Continue reading Sunday Service, March 15- “The Inherent Worth and Dignity of Every Person.”

 Sunday Service, March 8 – “Let the Mystery Be.”